HRIR-Former: Grid-Free Time-Domain Reconstruction of Head-Related Impulse Responses with a Spatially Encoded Transformer: Generative AI Use Disclosure

 \section{Generative AI Use Disclosure}

-We used ChatGPT (GPT-5.2, OpenAI) for English-language editing and stylistic polishing.
-The tool was not used to generate novel technical content, experimental results, or conclusions.
+We used ChatGPT (OpenAI) for English-language editing and stylistic polishing.
+The tool was not used to generate technical content, experimental results, or conclusions.
 All text was reviewed and approved by the authors.